Trusted By These Institutions

 Most LinkedIn searches can be done with a “free membership”.
 LinkedIn changes often so I would investigate what the current premium memberships offers.
 Paying a few dollars a month for a more efficient job search is a very small price to pay.

 Your goal is to set up “informational meetings” with your chosen contacts.
-Below is an explanation I wrote on how to EASILY set up informational meetings with these contacts.
+Below is an explanation we wrote on how to EASILY set up informational meetings with these contacts.

 “Hi Paul- My name is Jane Smith.
 I came across your name by doing a search for experts in the field of (immigration law, etc..) and a member of (Boston University Alumni Association, Immigration Law Foundation, etc…)

 I would love to get your career advice for 15-20 minutes.